Mar 02Golden State Warriors Assist at Sunnydale

-While some crews were wrestling with the garden, another helped to brighten things up for the Out-of-School Time programs at the Youth Center with a fresh coat of Warrior’s themed paint keeping the spirit of San Francisco vibrant in this locale that’s central to community activities.
-This space hosts a ton of events ranging from academics and sports to name just a few, but transitioning between activities was cumbersome and time-consuming for everyone that’s been using the facility over the years.
+While some crews were working in the Sunnydale gardens, others helped to brighten things up for the Out-of-School Time programs at the Youth Center with a fresh coat of Warrior’s themed blue and gold paint keeping the spirit of San Francisco vibrant in this locale that’s central to community activities.
+This Youth Center hosts many events ranging from academics to sporting activities, but transitioning between activities was cumbersome and time-consuming for everyone that’s been using the facility over the years.
 Volunteer teams organized recreational equipment and brainstormed ways to make those transitions between programs seamless and fluid, so kids keep on learning and playing.

 To close the event, 60 youth participated in a field day hosted at the updated community center.
-Volunteers stuck around to decorate for the party, paint faces, play games, and hang out with Sunnydale residents.
-Children even got to meet ZaZa Pachulia.
+Volunteers helped to decorate for the party, paint faces, play games, and hung out with Sunnydale residents.
+Children even got to meet Warrior’s center, ZaZa Pachulia.

 The structural changes to the community are just the beginning of all the positive change that’s happening at Sunnydale.
 We thank the Golden State Warrior’s volunteers for supporting Sunnydale’s residents at the day-long energizing event.